CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 ____

-The first allowed for a Web App to run from a single file.
+The first tutorial allowed for a Web App to run from a single file.

 The second allowed for two files to run the website, an app.r file and a server.r file.
 This configuration is compatible with the client-server Web paradigm.